Train Accident Lawsuits and Settlements

 Train accident lawsuits are much like other civil claims involving personal injury or wrongful death, except that they may involve many more injured parties than occur in most other kinds of injury suits.

 A lawsuit begins when a complaint is filed with a court holding jurisdiction over the accident.
-The train company and their insurers then file a response including any defenses they may have.
+The train company and their insurers then file an answer that includes any affirmative defenses they may have.
 The parties exchange evidence during a "discovery" period, followed by hearings regarding any pretrial motions.
 These motions relate to debate over what evidence may be admitted, which facts the parties agree upon, and other preliminary matters.
 A trial is held, after which a verdict is rendered and, if the railroad is held liable, the amount of damages is set.

 One reason settlement negotiations may occur after a judgment is rendered involves the right to appeal a court's decision.
 Either party may seek a settlement after judgment in exchange for the other party's agreement not to pursue an appeal.

 There are cases in which your ability to recover may be limited.
-In 1997, Congress passed a law capping the overall liability of railroads for passenger rail accidents to $200 million.
+In 1997, Congress passed a law capping the overall liability of railroads for passenger rail accidents to $200 million, and it was later extended; in 2022, the cap is $322,864,228.
 This means that truly catastrophic accidents may result in damages and injuries that, in aggregate, far exceed the cap.

-Since the cap's implementation there have been several accidents whose damages far exceeded the cap limit.
+Since the cap's implementation, there have been several accidents whose damages far exceeded the cap limit.
 Plaintiffs in these unfortunate situations may receive an award that is less than their total damages.
-The liability cap applies to all passanger claims against high-speed railroad authorities, commuter authorities, operators, rail carriers, or states.
+The liability cap applies to all passenger claims against high-speed railroad authorities, commuter authorities, operators, rail carriers, or states.

 Learn More About Train Accident Lawsuits and Settlements From a Lawyer